-Perfectly Descriptive: The balance between dialogue and world building is the perfect ratio.
-There is more than enough talk between characters and metal contemplation to keep the reader entertained mixed with simple, elegantly written descriptions to build the world around you.
-It was honestly like watching a movie, this novel reads like a river, fast passed, twisting and turning, forever changing.
+Perfectly Descriptive: The balance between dialogue and world-building is the perfect ratio.
+There is more than enough talk between characters and mental contemplation to keep the reader entertained, along with simple, elegantly written descriptions to build the world around you.
+It was honestly like watching a movie.
+This novel reads like a river, fast passed, twisting and turning, forever changing.

 People don't tell secrets because someone needs to hear them.
-They do it because they need someone to tell.— Alexandra Christo
+They do it because they need someone to tell.

 A Perfect Novel

 I don't have a single complaint about this novel, and it honestly hit every marker for me as a reader.
 For me, reading "To Kill A Kingdom" by Alexandra Christo was like watching a live action Disney film, but better!
 There was just the right amount of romance, brutality, and comedic banter—it's the perfect young adult fantasy in my opinion.

 It's hard to believe this is a debut novel and I can't get enough of Lira and Elian.
 From the looks of it, "To Kill A Kingdom" is a standalone novel, but cross your fingers with me and maybe we'll get another.

 Dina AH from United States on January 02, 2019: